Abdominal Abscess Workup

 Scans using radioactive agents, such as leukocytes labeled or tagged with gallium-67 or indium-111, may localize the area of inflammation.
 Such scans are time consuming, and they have a substantial false-positive rate resulting from nonpyogenic inflammatory conditions, bowel accumulation of tagged leukocytes, surgical drains, and incisions.

-Typically, radioisotope scans provide no pertinent information that is not found with a CT scan.
-The disadvantages of these scans limit their use to cases in which intra-abdominal abscesses are strongly suspected in a patient but ultrasonography or CT scanning has failed to provide adequate diagnostic information.
+Typically, radioisotope scans provide no pertinent information that is not found with CT.
+The disadvantages of these scans limit their use to cases in which intra-abdominal abscesses are strongly suspected in a patient but ultrasonography or CT has failed to provide adequate diagnostic information.